cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

 NOTE: if `address` is not a hash based address (with `LEN` length) then we should use `LengthPrefix`.
-Alternative would be to use one `Module` function, which takes a slice of keys and mapped with `LenghtPrefix`.
+An alternative would be to use one `Module` function, which takes a slice of keys and mapped with `LengthPrefix`.
 For final version we need to validate what's the most common use.

 **Example**  For a cosmwasm smart-contract address we could use the following construction: